maxplomer/react_binary_seach_tree/readme.md

 # Description of Repo

-This is an experiment into binary trees using the React.js framework.
+This is an experiment into heaps using the React.js framework.

 # Implementation

-This binary tree is stored in a state array.
+The heap binary tree is stored in a state array.

 # Install/Running